Justice-Through-Code/spring_2022/lessons/01_command_line/1_command_line_intro.md

 You can think of everything you see here as folders.
 Folders can hold files, applications, more folders, etc. You might see an `Applications` Folder that holds all of your applications.
 A `Downloads` Folder holds any files you download from the internet.
 A `Documents` or `My Documents` Folder will hold all of your documents.

-To get familiar with the finder, navigate to your `Documents` or `My Documents` folder and create a new folder inside of it called `JTC-Test`.
+To get familiar with the Finder/File Explorer, navigate to your `Documents` or `My Documents` folder and create a new folder inside of it called `JTC-Test`.
 If you're not sure how, try clicking around the menu, or even feel free to Google it.

 ## 2. The command line

 The "command line" is another way to interact with your computer just like the Finder/File Explorer.
 The difference is that instead of giving your computer instructions by clicking buttons or dragging and dropping, you'll now be _typing_ your instructions (aka 'commands').
 This will give us a lot more flexibility and power over our computers in the long run.
 We're going to do the exact same thing that we just did in the Finder/File Explorer, but this time, using the command line.

-If you're using a Mac, you can open Terminal to get to your command line prompt.
-If you're using a PC, open the Command Prompt.
+If you're using a Mac, you can open the `Terminal` to get to your command line prompt.
+If you're using a PC, open the `Command Prompt`.

 When you open your command line prompt, you should either see a `$` symbol or `>` symbol at the end of the line.